ariaghora/ariaghora/README.md

 <p align="center">
   <samp>
-    I am doing machine learning on a daily basis as a lab slave trying to obtain my PhD degree.
+    I am doing machine learning on a daily basis while trying to obtain my PhD degree.
 I mostly speak Python and Pascal.
 Python is my daily driver for my research works, and pascal is my bread-and-butter to learn by creating neat stuffs.
   </samp>
 </p>